-Normalizing Flows~\cite{dinh2014nice,dinh2016density,kobyzev2020normalizing} composes some invertible and differentiable mapping functions to transforms a simple distribution, \eg, standard Gaussian, to match a complex one, \eg, the distribution of real data.
-Such mappings preserves the exact likelihood, which facilitates the probability density estimation for new data.
-This property of normalizing flow can be used as a generative classifier, which cannot be achieved by other generative models, such as generative adversarial network (GAN)~\cite{goodfellow2020generative} and variational auto-encoder (VAE)~\cite{kingma2013auto}.
-As an generative model, normalizing flow can model the marginal distribution of the real data by likelihood maximization.
+Normalizing Flows~\citep{dinh2014nice,dinh2016density,kobyzev2020normalizing} composes some invertible and differentiable mapping functions to transform a simple distribution, e.g., standard Gaussian, to match a complex one, e.g., the distribution of real data.
+Such mappings preserve the exact likelihood, which facilitates the probability density estimation for new data.
+This property of normalizing flow can be used as a generative classifier, which cannot be achieved by other generative models, such as generative adversarial network (GAN)~\citep{goodfellow2020generative} and variational auto-encoder (VAE)~\citep{kingma2013auto}.
+As a generative model, normalizing flow can model the marginal distribution of the real data by likelihood maximization.
 This makes it suitable for unsupervised tasks since no ground-truth labels are needed for model training.

-Our NorMatch exploits normalizing flow classifier (NFC)~\cite{izmailov2020semi} to weigh each pseudo-label and uses it to model the marginal distribution of unlabeled data, both contributing to the better performance for SSL task.
+{Generative models are widely used to generate data or enforce consistency for SSL.
+However, scarce works use generative models, especially normalizing flow, as a classifier to help the discriminative one for uncertainty estimation which is the major challenge in pseudo-label-based SSL.
+To this end, we exploit the normalizing flow classifier (NFC) for uncertainty estimation.} Remarkably, our NorMatch exploits NFC ~\citep{izmailov2020semi} to weigh each pseudo-label and uses it to model the marginal distribution of unlabeled data, both contributing to better performance for SSL task.